Investigate devices in the Microsoft Defender for Endpoint Devices list

 The Overview tab displays the cards for active alerts, logged on users, and security assessment.

-The Alerts tab provides a list of alerts that are associated with the device.
-This list is a filtered version of the Alerts queue, and shows a short description of the alert, severity (high, medium, low, informational), status in the queue (new, in progress, resolved), classification (not set, false alert, true alert), investigation state, category of alert, who is addressing the alert, and last activity.
+The Incidents and alerts tab provides a list of incidents and alerts that are associated with the device.
+This list is a filtered version of the Alerts queue, and shows a short description of the incident, alert, severity (high, medium, low, informational), status in the queue (new, in progress, resolved), classification (not set, false alert, true alert), investigation state, category of alert, who is addressing the alert, and last activity.
 You can also filter the alerts.

-When the circle icon to the left of an alert is selected, a fly-out appears.
+When an alert is selected, a fly-out appears.
 From this panel you can manage the alert and view more details such as incident number and related devices.
 Multiple alerts can be selected at a time.

-To see a full page view of an alert including incident graph and process tree, select the title of the alert.
+To see a full page view of an alert, select the title of the alert.